A wealth of exciting Hong Kong events await in July 2019 to quench the heat of the summer months.

 This is a public holiday and the scope and extent of the celebrations have varied over the years including parades,

-flag-raising ceremonies, cultural performances, and in the case of special Anniversaries, 10th, 15th, 20th as in last year's, fantastic fireworks displays
+flag-raising ceremonies, cultural performances, and in the case of special Anniversaries, 10th, 15th, 20th, fantastic fireworks displays

-The programme for the 21st Anniversary of Establishment of the HK SAR will include a splendid variety of activities ranging from sports events to cultural and arts programmes, lion dances, flag-raising ceremonies, parades, etc. organised by state offices as well as many community groups.
+The programme for this year's 22nd Anniversary of Establishment of the HK SAR will include a splendid variety of activities ranging from sports events to cultural and arts programmes, lion dances, flag-raising ceremonies, parades, etc. organised by state offices as well as many community groups.

 "Chinese Opera encapsulates the long history and traditional culture of China.
 The immaculately crafted movements of